Creole cuisine: Creole cuisine in Brazil

 In Brazilian cuisine, people speak of culinária crioula to refer, in particular, to the notable influence that African cuisine (and, in a broader sense, the whole of African culture) had on colonial Brazilian society.
 African slaves' cuisine adapted to local ingredients, such as mandioca (cassava) or milho (corn), although they also imported ingredients from the other side of the Atlantic, such as azeite de dendê (palm oil), cuscuz (couscous), the coconut, or coffee.
 In terms of dishes, one that has its origins in African slaves' cuisine is feijoada, which is today considered to be the national dish of Brazil.

 Brazilian creole cuisine is related to candomblé, an Afro-American religion with its origins in the Yoruba religion, just like Cuban Santeria.
 In this religion, "food plays a fundamental role, since it is considered to be a link between men and the Orishas."
 Dishes representative of candomblé are acarajé, caruru, or vatapá.

 Creole cuisine in Louisiana

-Creole cuisine in Louisiana is influenced by French, Spanish, Caribbean, African, and American cuisines.
+Creole cuisine in Louisiana is influenced by African, Caribbean, French, Spanish, and American cuisines.
 While it shares many traits with Cajun gastronomy (both originated in Louisiana), the two differ in terms of their origins.
-Louisiana Creole cuisine was developed by creoles from Louisiana—in other words, Spaniards and French born in Louisiana—while Cajun cuisine originated from Cajuns or Acadians (originating from the Acadiana region).
+Louisiana Creole cuisine was developed by creoles from Louisiana—in other words, Spaniards and French born in Louisiana—while Cajun cuisine originated from Cajuns or Acadians (originating from the Acadiana region) and with great influence from Creole cuisine.